NixOS/nixpkgs/nixos/modules/services/matrix/draupnir.md

 ## Synapse Antispam Module {#module-services-draupnir-matrix-synapse-antispam}

 Use the Mjolnir Antispam module, Draupnir made no changes here and as such was not packaged.
+It may be possible that the Mjolir Antispam module does *not* work with Draupnir in the future, nor is the one in the Draupnir repository maintained or tested.